scheidan/CAIRS.jl/README.md

 attached sensor.
 Signals can be constructed with the function `Signal` or more conveniently with `add_signal()`.

-Currently `add_signal()' expected that the signals of every sensor are stored in a separate file.
+Currently `add_signal()` expected that the signals of every sensor are stored in a separate file.
 The file must contain two columns:

-- Column 1: date and time in *exactly* the following form: "22.11.2013 13:15:30"
+ - Column 1: date and time
  - Column 2: signal values

 ```julia
 ## path to example data that come with the CAIRS package